College Classes in High School

 Dual Enrollment at Piedmont Technical College is designed to be affordable to all students.

-- South Carolina residents taking between 6 and 12 credit hours in a semester (generally two to four classes), at their high school, on our campus, or online, will attend tuition free.
+- South Carolina residents taking at least 6 credit hours in a semester (generally at least two classes), at their high school, on our campus, or online, will attend tuition-free.

-- Students taking only one course on a PTC campus or online will attend at a standard tuition rate of $150/credit hour.
+- Students taking less than 6 credit hours on a PTC campus or online will attend at a standard tuition rate of $150/credit hour.

-Those students who are taking only one course at their high school or career center taught by a district employee will attend at $50/credit hour.
-Note: Additional charges apply at $150 for each additional credit hour for students taking more than 12 hours in a semester.
+Those students who are taking less than 6 credit hours at their high school or career center taught by a district employee will attend at $50/credit hour.

 Ready to Get Started?

 Talk with your high school guidance counselor and complete the online application process.
-For more information, you can also contact PTC's Dual Enrollment office at 864-941-8352.
+For more information, you can also contact PTC's Dual Enrollment Office at (864) 941-8315.